-Appeal of interpretation or judgements rendered by the college administration shall be handled through appeal channels as established by the District Governing Board.
+Appeal of interpretation or judgements rendered by the college administration shall be handled through appeal channels as established by the District Governing Board in accordance with the Arizona Revised Statutes which determines classification for tuition purposes.

 Published below are the Arizona Revised Statutes which determine classification for tuition purposes.
 (A.R.S. & 15-1801 et sec.)